 Fermi Puig, whose one-star restaurant, Drolma, has been wowing Barcelona diners for years, opened the classic-heavy Petit Comite on December 17.

-"We need these tradition-based restaurants to help us keep a strong base for our cuisine," said chef Freixa.
+"We need these tradition-based restaurants to help us keep a strong base for our cuisine," says chef Freixa.
 "We couldn't keep our roots without them."

-"They're using new methods like "sous vide" (vac-pac cooking), new products and new appliances," said Arenos.
-"But what appears in the dining room looks like it came out of grandma's kitchen."
+"They're using new methods like "sous vide" (vac-pac cooking), new products and new appliances," says journalist Arenos, "but what appears in the dining room looks like it came out of grandma's kitchen."